Ionosphere: E_{s} layer

-The E_{s} layer (sporadic E-layer) is characterized by small, thin clouds of intense ionization, which can support reflection of radio waves, frequently up to 50 MHz and rarely up to 450 MHz.
-Sporadic-E events may last for just a few minutes to many hours.
+The E_{s} layer (sporadic E-layer) is characterized by higher than normal E layer electron densities, which can support reflection of radio waves up to 100 MHz.
+Sporadic-E events may last for just a few minutes to many hours, and can be up to 2 km thick and hundred of km long.
+They are common during the day in the low latitude equatorial region.
+They occur in the mid-latitudes more often during the day in the summer, and may be associated with metallic ion meteoric debris.

 Sporadic E propagation makes VHF-operating by radio amateurs very exciting when long-distance propagation paths that are generally unreachable "open up" to two-way communication.
-There are multiple causes of sporadic-E that are still being pursued by researchers.
-This propagation occurs every day during June and July in northern hemisphere mid-latitudes when high signal levels are often reached.
 The skip distances are generally around 1640 km.
 Distances for one hop propagation can be anywhere from 900 to 2500 km.
 Multi-hop propagation over 3500 km is also common, sometimes to distances of 15000 km or more.